 First, Dr. Danielle will use medical terminology when composing her search query.
 This effectively weeds out the unreliable results that might appear in a “general” search done by someone without medical training.

-Second, Google know you and your typical search patterns.
+Second, Google gets to know you and your typical search patterns.
 For example, let’s say your typical search pattern takes you to “hysterical cat videos” on the reg.
 When you suddenly start searching for the cause of your wrist pain, Google knows you’re not a primary care physician.
 That’s why it’s not going to show you peer reviewed research publications in your search.
-While Google may know your search patterns, but it doesn’t know your individual health history.

-For example, an Advanced Wellness Solutions patient received a copy of an imaging report after a knee injury ater a weekend visit to the ER.
+For example, an Advanced Wellness Solutions patient received a copy of an imaging report of a knee injury after a weekend visit to the ER.
 Concerned, she began searching the internet to help her interpret the results.
 Just a few days before, she had been searching to investigate a relative’s heart condition.
 Unfortunately, she made a typographical error in her search of the imaging report findings.
 Instead of seeing information about her knee injury, she instead was seeing articles about a deadly heart condition.
 Fortunately, she contacted Advanced Wellness Solutions.
 We helped her to correctly interpret her imaging and get her scheduled for much needed surgery.

-There’s nothing wrong with searching for your symptoms online.
-You should educate yourself .
-You should ask questions.
 You should consider yourself a partner with your physician or chiropractor in your own medical care.

 Dr. Danielle Hurd, DC encourages her patients to be active participants in their own care.
 When you come into her office with information you’ve found online, it provides a great starting point for the conversation.
 Just remember, it’s the internet’s job to get you to call a trusted medical professional.
 You should never attempt to treat yourself without first consulting a health care professional.